adon-cloudcannon/landing-page-test/src/collections/posts/recap-cloudcannon-features-and-improvements-q3-2023.md

 ---
 Here at CloudCannon we’re all about making life easier for editors and developers.
 Based on the feedback we receive from our users and [Partners](https://cloudcannon.com/partner-program/), we’re always working on big features alongside smaller quality-of-life improvements to our CMS.

 Looking back over the past few months in our [changelog](https://cloudcannon.com/documentation/changelog/), we’ve released some huge (and some small) features in our updates — from GUI improvements for editing your configurations, to supporting an even wider range of static site generators (SSGs).
-Let's dive in and explore the some of the exciting enhancements that have come to CloudCannon so far this year!
+Let's dive in and explore some of the exciting enhancements that have come to CloudCannon so far this year!

 ## Site navigation, Dashboard, and migration improvements